chin-rcip/collections-model/docs/en/sps/current/01-introduction.md

 ## Foreword

-The Semantic Paths Specification (SPS) provides a granular view of the [Collections Model](/collections-model/) and is intended for those who want to develop a mapping process or SPARQL queries.
+The Semantic Paths Specification (SPS) provides a granular view of [DOPHEDA](/collections-model/) and is intended for those who want to develop a mapping process or SPARQL queries.
 It is meant to be used in conjunction with the [Target Model](/collections-model/en/target-model/current/introduction) (TM), which describes the relations between [nodes](#node) through a set of patterns, although at the moment only [entry nodes](#entry-node) are documented.

 Each node is defined by a precise [scope note](#scope) detailing the data values it can accommodate, as well as by its [generated bond](#generated-bonds), [semantic valuation](#semantic-valuation) and [controlled list/terms](#controlled-listterm).
 The context of each node can be explored through its [dependencies](#dependencies), its [related specified qualifier node(s)](#related-sqns), its [full path](#full-path), its visualized position in the [Target Model view](#target-model-views), and its [value origin](#value-origins).
 In addition to relevant [comments](#comments) and [potential errors](#potential-errors), the SPS also lists [typical](#typical-cases) and [edge cases](#edge-cases) that exemplify how providers might document information with regards to other fields.
 [References](#references) for each node are also included.